 Interested in volunteering with the MJC?

 Whether it is your first time exploring the idea, or you are a veteran when it comes to volunteering in the legal community, the Milwaukee Justice Center (MJC) has some fantastic opportunities for those looking to get involved.
-Every year thousands of Milwaukee County's citizens go without legal representation either because they can't afford an attorney or can't access free legal aid.
-In 2017, the Milwaukee Justice Center was able to help 9740 people obtain better access to justice thanks to a committed network of over 453 volunteers who put in a combined total of 12,144 hours.
+Every year thousands of Milwaukee County's citizens go without legal representation either because they cannot afford an attorney or cannot access free legal aid.
+In 2018, the Milwaukee Justice Center was able to help 10,025 of our Milwaukee neighbors obtain better access to justice thanks to a committed network of over 450 volunteers who gave over 11,000 hours of volunteer service.

 Here's how YOU can get involved...

 The MJC uses volunteers to staff the Self-Help Desks located in G-9 of the courthouse.
 Volunteers in this capacity do not give legal advice, but assist self-represented litigants in filling out forms, and provide step by step instructions for filing family law and small claims cases.
 Clients are served on a first come first served basis during the clinic's walk-in hours.
 Volunteers commit 8-10 hours per week.
 We do NOT help with small claims forms in this clinic!